manuGil/lecture-notes/git-lecture-notes.md

 #### b.
 Helpers and partcipants go to a Breakout session

-> Suggestion: Share your screeen, and ask participats to try things firts by themselves, then show them how to do it.
+> Suggestion: Share your screeen, and ask participats to try things first by themselves, then show them how to do it.
 Give them about 1 minute per activity `[1-6]` and then show them the answers one at the time.

 #### c.
 Answers